acbull/Unbiased_LambdaMart/README.md

 ## Setup

-First compile the LightGBM (with Unbiased LambdaMart)
+First compile the LightGBM (with implementation of Unbiased LambdaMart)

 On Linux LightGBM can be built using CMake and gcc or Clang.